 Cassandra figured it out too, and does not return for V. This one's pretty solid.

-Edge Master is officially there to deal with Algol (The Man Behind the Man in V), who is trying to Take Over the World by corrupting the world with the energy of the Soul swords.
-He's probably aware of Night Terror's existence, though, seeing as he officially sensed Angol Fear coming to Earth according to IV's relationship chart.
+Edge Master is officially there to deal with Algol (The Man Behind the Man in V), who is trying to Take Over the World by corrupting the world with the energy of the soul swords.
+He's probably aware of Night Terror's existence, though, seeing as he officially sensed Angol Fear coming to Earth according to the relationship chart in IV (or rather, Broken Destiny).

 This may be a phenomenal Hand Wave, but Soul Calibur's increasing and largely out of left field Knight Templar qualities in IV and V might make more sense when you realize that the sword is (for the most part) no longer accompanied by the other two treasures.
 The Dvapara-Yuga is meant to purify Soul Calibur, while the Kali-Yuga channels and cleanses any negative energies that might have incurred within her over the years.
 Soul Calibur, when she was disguised as the Krita-Yuga, was in close proximity to the Kali-Yuga and Dvapara-Yuga and routinely underwent purification rituals.
 The same presumably holds true of when Kilik and Xianghua traveled together in Soulcalibur.
 Without the constant checks and balances imposed by the other two treasures, Soul Calibur, instead of being an unambiguous force for good, reverts back to being the lesser of two evils between herself and her brother (thanks to the unwitting taint of Algol's soul when he sacrificed his life to forge Soul Calibur), and not by much.
 This is why Talim had a vision before IV of Soul Calibur becoming more and more malevolent; it took a while for Soul Calibur/Elysium to regress to her original nature.
 Being trapped in the Soul Embrace with Soul Edge for all of III might have also served to expedite this: Soul Calibur was already corrupted once by Soul Edge due to being stuck with Inferno in the void for all of those years (remember Soul Calibur (Evil) from SCII?).